goddy93/Rfam-RNAcentral/parser_cmscan/readme.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Parser selects lines from table output where :code:`olp` column from the table output is :code:`*` or :code:`ˆ`

-	In the "olp" column, hits with the “*” do not overlap with any other hits, hits with “ˆ” do overlap with at least one other hit, but none of those overlapping hits have a better score and hits with “=” also overlap with at least one other hit that does have a better score. (see `Infernal User's Guide <http://eddylab.org/infernal/Userguide.pdf>`_)
+	In the "olp" column:

+	- Hits with the “*” do not overlap with any other hits.

+	- Hits with “ˆ” do overlap with at least one other hit, but none of those overlapping hits have a better score.

+	- Hits with “=” also overlap with at least one other hit that does have a better score.

+	(see `INFERNAL User's Guide <http://eddylab.org/infernal/Userguide.pdf>`_)

 Selected columns and renaming:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^